Traffic Rules and Regulations

 - East zone parking permits are only valid in Alpha Hall East, Alpha Hall South, Biomedical Library, Health Sciences (HAHN), Instructional Laboratory (ILB), College of Medicine, and Visual Arts parking lots during the time of zone enforcement.

-- Central zone parking permits are only valid in South Chemistry, South Humanities, and the old Engineering Buildings on South Drive (Jag Success and Communications Department), Faculty Court South, Gamma lot (not on Stadium Blvd), Student Center, and the Bookstore parking lots during the time of zone enforcement.
+- Central zone parking permits are only valid in South Chemistry, South Humanities, Science Laboratory, Communications, Faculty Court South, Gamma (not on Stadium Blvd), Student Center, and the Bookstore parking lots during the time of zone enforcement.

 Additional parking is available at Technology & Research Park III, University Commons and the Gravel Auxiliary Lot behind Greek Row near the Intramural Fields.
 These are available with any valid USA parking permit.